PICOVERAVR/rustv/programs/new_suite/README.md

  - error messages using port macros
  - make sure no tests depend on zero-initialized registers
  - strip out unnecessary zero-initialization?
+ - test misaligned accesses to memory if EEI allows it
+ - check unaligned mem tests, two variants used?